JHebenstreit48/coding-notes-react/public/CSSNotes/CSSNotes.md

 You can use CSS Media queries to set the styling for how a webpage looks on devices of various screen sizes.

 -This is measured using the pixel width of the screen.

+- Use can either set a minimum width of pixels or a maximum width.